edeleflie/SollidityStepByStep/BouncingWishingWell_notes.md

 The BouncingWishingWell contract has been deployed once (by me) to the Rinkeby testnet.
 To use it, make sure that you have a synced Rinkeby node running on your local machine.

 We will interact with the contract via the Geth console.
 Launch the Geth console in Rinkeby mode.
-If your Rinkeby test node is already running, you can do this simply by calling"
+If your Rinkeby test node is already running, you can do this simply by calling:

 ```javascript
 geth attach